Temporary Local Rules

 Attempting to remove or removing from the ground shall be deemed to be in breach of Rule 16.1 = General Penalty!!

-NB: I have also been advised by Management that offenders shall be removed from the course!!
+NB: I have also been advised by Management those offenders shall be removed from the course!!

 Now you all know what that means...